 In the coaching process, the coach is trying to help bring about the greatest amount of positive change in the person being coached.
+In most cases, positive change is defined by what the person being interviewers contributed more to the interview validity than taking notes, standardizing interviewers, or the format of the interview (Huffcutt, A.I., & Woehr, D.J.
+1999).
+Further analysis of employment interview validity: A quantitative evaluation of interviewer-related structuring methods.
+Journal of Organizational Behavior).

-In most cases, positive change is defined by what the person being coached wants to achieve, though it may be defined in part by what the coach sees as needing to be changed.
+coached wants to achieve, though it may be defined in part by what the coach sees needing to be changed.

-We certainly aren't the only people with positive change as our measurable objective.
+Assuming positive change as our objective and measure, we certainly aren't the only people with that as our goal.
 One group that is extremely focused on producing measurable change is counselors working with drug and alcohol addicts.
 Because of the social and economic significance of their work, along with the number of people engaged in doing it, they have engaged in extensive research.
 Their findings appear to have enormous relevance to what a corporate coach is attempting to do.

-One prominent researcher is James Prochaska at the University of Rhode Island.6 He and his colleagues collected data on over 6,000 cases of drug and alcohol addiction.
-His work has been given the somewhat overwhelming title of a "trans-theoretical model," which comes from the fact that he was trying to rise above any one model of therapy to see what universal principles might underlie them all.
+One prominent researcher is James Prochaska at the University of Rhode Island.
+7 He and his colleagues collected data on over 6,000 cases of drug and alcohol addiction.
+His work has been given the somewhat overwhelming title of a "trans theoretical model," which comes from the fact that he was trying to rise above any one model of therapy to see what universal principles might underlie them all.
 His conclusion was simple and yet extremely powerful.
 Change is not one giant leap, but a series of successive steps.